Israel and Hamas at War – Days 229 to 318

 Netanyahu’s speech was a response to both internal political pressures and a recent controversial military strike in Rafah, which resulted in significant civilian casualties and drew international condemnation.
 He reiterated his commitment to continue the military campaign until all objectives were met, framing the conflict as a necessary defense against terrorism and a proactive measure to prevent future massacres.

-The Prime Minister also addressed the criticism following the Rafah strike, explaining that while the operation targeted Hamas commanders, it unfortunately led to civilian deaths, which he described as a tragic mishap.
+The prime minister also addressed the criticism following the Rafah strike, explaining that while the operation targeted Hamas commanders, it unfortunately led to civilian deaths, which he described as a tragic mishap.
 According to Netanyahu, the Israeli government has made extensive efforts to evacuate civilians and minimize harm.

 Members of the opposition, including Yair Lapid, criticized Netanyahu’s leadership, accusing him of poor crisis management and calling for an election to establish a more capable government.
 Lapid’s emotional plea highlighted the severe impact of the conflict on Israeli society and the dire situation of hostages still held by Hamas.